UT-Austin-Data-Science-Group/Mini-batch-OT/README.md

 methods.py : this file implements the training process of the deep DA.

-models.py : this file contains the architecture of the genertor and the classifier.
+models.py : this file contains the architecture of the generator and the classifier.

 train_digits.py: running file for deep DA.